wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 3.6 =
+Compatibility with WooCommerce 2.1 or greater along with some minor fixes.
+Recommended upgrade.

 = 3.5.4 =
 Resolved Export CSV of Orders not working with large data issue along with some minor fixes.
 Recommended upgrade.